Find your answers

 A: Our log cabins are nestled into the hillside landscape and all have bathroom facilities, heating and cooling.
 Some cabins have private rooms and self-contained kitchens.

-Q: What is 5 Star Tent Village?
+Q: What is 5 Star Bungalow Village?

 A: Yes, heating is available during the colder months only, April - October.
 We also provide an extra blanket per guest.